Watkins Glen State Park

 - Wear Sturdy Shoes: Some rocks are wet and slippery.
 Most part of the trail is either muddy or has puddles.
 Make sure to wear sturdy shoes with good traction.
 No flip-flops or high heels!
 Wear at least sneakers, or even better light hiking/outdoor shoes which are waterproof: Hiking Footwear (amazon.com)

 - Don't Be Scared: You have to climb about 800 steps and some visitors are struggling with that, especially on a hot day.
 However, there are plenty of places to sit down and catch your breath.
 Even visitors over 50 or 60 report that this short hike/walk is doable.

 - Hike Downhill: We said earlier, that the best way to experience the gorge is hiking uphill from the main entrance.
 However, if your physical condition doesn't allow climbing 800 steps: Park at the main or south entrance, take the shuttle to the upper entrance, and then hike downhill (Alternative: Park at the upper entrance, hike downhill and then take the shuttle back to your car).
-Not the perfect views but also an impressive experience and much easier.
+Also an impressive experience and much easier.

 - Special Tip: When you start your hike from the main entrance, there is one thing you could simply miss.
 Particularly because it is not in the direction towards the upper entrance: There are a spiral stairway and a memorable walk under the waterfall near main entrance which you could easily miss.